gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

-Once the GemFire Cache and Regions have been configured, they can be injected and used inside application objects.
+Once the [vmware-gemfire-short-name] Cache and Regions have been configured, they can be injected and used inside application objects.
 This chapter describes the integration with Spring's Transaction Management functionality and DAO exception hierarchy.
-This chapter also covers support for dependency injection of GemFire managed objects.
+This chapter also covers support for dependency injection of [vmware-gemfire-short-name] managed objects.

 ## <a id="gemfiretemplate"></a>GemfireTemplate

-As with many other high-level abstractions provided by Spring, Spring Data for VMware GemFire provides a **template** to simplify GemFire data access operations.
-The class provides several methods containing common Region operations, but also provides the capability to **execute** code against native GemFire APIs without having to deal with GemFire checked exceptions by using a `GemfireCallback`.
+As with many other high-level abstractions provided by Spring, [spring-data-gemfire-name] provides a **template** to simplify [vmware-gemfire-short-name] data access operations.
+The class provides several methods containing common Region operations, but also provides the capability to **execute** code against native [vmware-gemfire-short-name] APIs without having to deal with [vmware-gemfire-short-name] checked exceptions by using a `GemfireCallback`.

-The template class requires a GemFire `Region`, and once configured, is thread-safe and is reusable across multiple application
+The template class requires a [vmware-gemfire-short-name] `Region`, and once configured, is thread-safe and is reusable across multiple application
 classes: